gurditsingh/hydeout/_posts/test.md

 ## What is Schema
-Nowadays the schema of the data is constantly evolving and changing Nowadays data is constantly evolving and changing.
+Nowadays the schema of the data is constantly evolving and changing because of business needs.
+To cater all the business needs and

+Nowadays data is constantly evolving and changing.
 As well as the business problems and requirements are evolving, the shape or the structure of the data is also changing.
 When that happens, we want to be in control of how the data or schema changes.
 But how we can achieve this

 ![Delta lake](https://github.com/gurditsingh/blog/blob/gh-pages/_screenshots/dl_ep3.jpg?raw=true)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzI0MTMxNDcyLC0xNjQzMjYxNjQzLC0xOT
+eyJoaXN0b3J5IjpbODQ4MDU3MjA4LC0xNjQzMjYxNjQzLC0xOT
 I4MDA3NDg5LDc0NzA1OTA3OSw2NzE1Mjg1MTUsLTY5MTgxNzg0
 NCwxMjU1MTA4NiwtMzAyMjEzNTY5LC02Njc1MTg1MDMsLTE2Nz
 AyODUzNzIsMjA5NTk0NzU3OCwxMjYwMDEyMjIzLDEyNTA1NTY4